Room 1805

 “Boss ain’t gonna like it one bit, Paulie.
 Not one bit.”
 As Sal turned back to face Joe, he caught a glimpse of himself in the floor to ceiling mirror next to the bed.
 He stopped, adjusted his tie, and grinned, confidently, his pearl-white teeth glinting in the glow of the low light.

 “Listen, buddy boy,” Sal then said to Joe.
 “The hundred grand was due this morning.
 You didn’t show.
+The boss is pissed.
 Now we’re here to collect.”

 Joe stammered, “I have no idea what you’re talking about.”

-“It’s either you or the dough.
+“It’s either you and the girl.
+Or the dough.
 Take your pick.”

 “Can I sit up?”

-Sal motioned with his gun.
-Joe reached for his boxers that were lying on the floor, slipped them on, and sat up against the headboard.
+Sal scooped the boxers lying on the floor with the barrel of his gun and flung them toward Joe.
+Joe fumbled nervously, slipped them on, and sat up against the headboard.

 “Look.
 My name is Joe.
 Joe Jacobson.
 I’m from San Francisco.
 I’m here on vacation with—”